OutlierDetectionJL/OutlierDetection.jl/README.md

 Pkg.add("OutlierDetection")
 ```

-If you would like to modify the package locally, you can use `Pkg.develop(OutlierDetection)` or `] dev OutlierDetection` in the Julia REPL.
+If you would like to modify the package locally, you can use `Pkg.develop("OutlierDetection")` or `] dev OutlierDetection` in the Julia REPL.
 This fetches a full clone of the package to `~/.julia/dev/` (the path can be changed by setting the environment variable `JULIA_PKG_DEVDIR`).

 ## Usage